 The GI tract houses over 70 % of our immune cells.

-Combine this with a partially permeable membrane in the small and large intestine,
+2. Combine this with a partially permeable membrane in the small and large intestine,

-plus the direct entry of the liver’s portal circulation into the small and large intestine;
+3. The direct entry of the liver’s portal circulation into the small and large intestine;

 and you have three big reasons why the quality of our diet can be the difference between health and disease: immune cells, permeable membrane, and the circulatory system.

 Now we have the potential for many, many interfaces.
 The balance of these microorganisms probably orchestrates much of the activity throughout our body.
 The quantity and type of organisms depend on their location, function and ph of the organ they live in.
 Many factors can disrupt this microflora balance.

 For all of my clients, regardless of the reason for their appointment, I show them an enlarged, colorful image of the GI tract and explain these “ basics” and the intimate connection between our immune system and circulatory system.
 It usually leaves an impression-and an initial understanding of why all the fuss about gut health.

 My gut microbiome interest has taken me on a journey throughout the body but the gut-body connection most under the radar, despite perhaps having the greatest research, comparatively, is the gut-heart connection.

 Yes, there is a bit more to it.
-No doubt, the body is complex, but understanding this basic set up in the gut- with its large number of immune cells, permeable membrane, access to the portal circulation, and immense presence of microorganisms makes it easier to connect the gut to our heart, brain, immune system and virtually every system in our body.
+No doubt, the body is complex, but understanding this basic set up in the gut- with its large number of immune cells, permeable membrane, access to the circulation, and immense presence of microorganisms makes it easier to connect the gut to our heart, brain, immune system and virtually every system in our body.

 Four key ingredients to the Gut/Body connection